CNS-OIST/STEPS_Validation/postproc/README.md

 ## Examples

-We provide also some examples to illustrate postproc functionalities:
+The best way to illustrate postproc functionalities is through examples:

 - rallpack 1
 - rallpack 3